-GENEVA — Wars and conflicts displaced a record 70.8 million people worldwide in 2018, up 3 percent from a year earlier, the U.N. refugee agency reported on Wednesday.
+GENEVA (AN) — Wars and conflicts displaced a record 70.8 million people worldwide in 2018, up 3% from a year earlier, the U.N. refugee agency reported on Wednesday.

-The number of refugees, internally displaced people and asylum-seekers — an increase of 2.3 million from 2017, when there were 68.5 million displaced — is even bigger than the populations of Britain, France or Thailand.
+The number of refugees, internally displaced people and asylum-seekers — larger than the populations of Britain, France or Thailand — rose by 2.3 million from 2017, when there were 68.5 million displaced.

-It rose by 65 percent over the past decade and doubled in the past two decades, according to the "Global Trends Report," the annual flagship publication from the Office of the United Nations High Commissioner for Refugees, or UNHCR.
+Over the past two decades the number has doubled, according to the "Global Trends Report," the annual flagship publication from the Office of the United Nations High Commissioner for Refugees, or UNHCR.

-Half of the refugees are children, UNHCR's chief Filippo Grandi noted at a press briefing, and “children don't flee to seek better opportunities.
+Half of the refugees are children, UNHCR's chief Filippo Grandi told a press briefing, and he noted that "children don't flee to seek better opportunities.
 Children flee because there is a risk and a danger."

 "Most of the refugees are in fact in the countries next to where the war is.
 And unfortunately that means mostly in poor countries or in middle-income countries," he said.
 "That's where the crisis is.
 That's where we need to focus essentially."

-A small proportion of the displaced people counted in the report came from new conflicts and wars.
-A fifth were displaced for longer than 20 years.
-The other four-fifths have been uprooted more than five years.
+A small proportion of the people counted in the report were from new conflicts and wars.
+As many as a fifth of them have been displaced longer than 20 years.
+The other four-fifths have been uprooted for more than five years.
 The largest single population, 13 million, comes from Syria's war, now in its eighth year.

 More support from rich nations needed

-A similar pact for migration also won General Assembly approval in December.
+A similar migration pact won General Assembly approval in December.
 Both grew out of the U.N.’s New York Declaration for refugees and migrants in 2016.
-That declaration came from a U.N. summit at which world leaders vowed to better protect rights and share responsibility for people uprooted worldwide.
+That declaration came from a U.N. summit at which world leaders vowed to better share responsibility for and protect the rights of people uprooted worldwide.